MOVIE REVIEW: The Accountant

 As crooked and batty as every character calculation or plot device is designed to be, “The Accountant” does more than enough to satisfy and enthrall as easy escapism as its own enigma filled with atmosphere, aiding my Mark Isham’s hammering musical score and Seamus McGarvey’s tricky camera.
 Throughout, it is stylish suspense hiding under a mask of blankness and a volcano of spry energy waiting beneath a placid exterior.
 The bang for your buck factor is very high.

 LESSON #1: THE TRAITS AND CAPABILITIES OF HIGH-FUNCTIONING AUTISM-- Like any movie would, “The Accountant” dials the characteristics of Asperger’s and high functional autism to 12 for dramatic and showy purposes, especially when the dry erase markers are scribbling, the puzzle pieces are maneuvering, and the bullets are flying.
 It’s almost trying to say that autism would make you a better marksman or fighter.
 Alas, violence aside, to the uninformed, the movie nails many of the misnomers, truths, and talents possible for those with such disorders.
 Call this a half hat-tip and half of a finger wag.
+Better research and explanations can be found in many places.

 LESSON #2: ALWAYS WATCH OUT FOR THE QUIET ONES-- Whether it’s mother telling you or the late George Carlin, this old adage rings true inside and outside “The Accountant.”
 The quiet ones are thinking while you are talking.
 They are planning, plotting, and dissecting while you waste your energy and raise your pulse rate.
 Like cat memes, those nerds you make fun of are probably secretly trying to kill you.